 Earn your bachelor's in Culture and Media Studies from MarylhurstRequest Information

-At the Department of Culture & Media at Marylhurst University, we are dedicated to interdisciplinary inquiry, combining methods and insights from anthropology, literary theory, media studies, history, sociology, psychoanalysis, film studies, semiotics and philosophy.
+Marylhurst University offers a Bachelor of Arts (B.A.) in Culture and Media.
+This is a diverse program that combines methods and insights from anthropology, literary theory, media studies, history, sociology, psychoanalysis, film studies, semiotics and philosophy.

 Our principal focus is historical and contemporary social life, the political nature of popular contemporary culture, and the way meaning is produced through various social practices (media), beliefs (religious and political), and economic structures within a given culture.

 As part of the required coursework, you will take courses in the following areas: